Azure/autorest.typescript/test/integration/generated/regexConstraint/README.md

 ### RegexConstraint

-`RegexConstraint` is the primary interface for developers using the Service client library.
-Explore the methods on this client object to understand the different features of the Service service that you can access.
+`RegexConstraint` is the primary interface for developers using the RegexConstraint client library.
+Explore the methods on this client object to understand the different features of the RegexConstraint service that you can access.